andrew867/LuxPower-Advanced/README.md

 Make sure you **do not** change the port from 8000.
 Currently, only **Wi-Fi dongles** are supported—**Ethernet dongles are not**.

-If you have a different dongle, the webpage will likely not display.
+**If you have a different dongle**, the webpage will likely not display.
 If the version is lower than **2.02**, port 8000 will not work, and you’ll need to ask your installer to update the dongle firmware.

 ---